votchallenge/website/contents/vots2024/participation.md

 ![Problem statement](../vots2023/problem_statement.png)

-Researchers are invited to participate in two challenges: **VOTS2024** and **VOTSt2024**.
+Researchers are invited to participate in two challenges: [VOTS2024](#vots) and [VOTSt2024](#vost).
 The difference between the two challenges is that VOTS2024 considers objects undergoing a topological transformation, such as vegetables cut into pieces, machines disassembled.

 ![Challenges](challenges_preview.png)

+<a name="vots"></a>
 ## VOTS2024 challenge participation

 * Follow the guidelines to integrate your tracker with the [VOT toolkit](/howto/integration_multiobject.html) and [run the experiments](/howto/overview.html).